 Equity-Based Discrimination and Misconduct Services (including Title IX)

-*Please note that the most critical (and some time-sensitive) information for survivors of sexual assault or other forms of gender-based misconduct can be found here.*
+*CLICK HERE for the most critical (and some time-sensitive) information for survivors of sexual assault or other forms of gender-based misconduct.*

 Another direct service provided to students through the DOS is assistance navigating the University’s response to reports of equity-based discrimination or other forms of misconduct based on the victim/survivor's protected identities (including race, ethnicity, color, religion, sex, national origin, ability/disability, marital status, age, sexual orientation, gender identity, veteran status, or any other characteristic protected by law).